rfdougherty/glowstick/README.md

 # glowstick

 An 8-channel high power LED driver for light-art projects.
+This work was inspired by a [project](https://github.com/rfdougherty/ledFlicker) that I built many years ago to do visual experiments in an MRI scanner.
+Some [old python code from that work](https://github.com/vistalab/vistadisp/tree/master/ledFlicker/python) might be useful.
+E.g., here's [code](https://github.com/vistalab/vistadisp/blob/master/ledFlicker/python/ledFlickComputeXform.py) to compute human cone LMS stimulation from LED color power spectra.

 ![Glowstick](enclosure/glowstick.png)